timschneiderxyz/fyWin/README.md

 ### Remove the compression for .jpeg Wallpaper

 If you set a .jpeg image as background Windows compresses it to 85% of the actual image quality (for whatever reason).
 This will be prevented by creating a registry entry so that Windows takes over 100% of the quality.

-### Enable small Icons on Taskbar

-Enables small Icons on Taskbar by editing a Registry entry.

-### Disable Search Icon and Box on Taskbar

-Disables the Search Icon and Box on Taskbar by editing a Registry entry.

-### Enable Task View Icon on Taskbar

-Enables the Task View Icon on Taskbar by editing a Registry entry.

-### Disable People Icon on Taskbar

-Disables the People Icon on Taskbar by editing a Registry entry.

 ### Enable This PC as default Explorer start view